TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 24/Psalms 24.4.md

 ---

-He that hath clean hands, and a pure heart; Who hath not lifted up his soul unto falsehood, And hath not sworn deceitfully.
+He who has clean hands and a pure heart; who has not lifted up his soul to falsehood, and has not sworn deceitfully.